lindanimoyo/rego/README.md

 </p>

 ### About
-A Cross-platform Mobile Application for Reading Research Papers on the Go
+A Cross-platform Mobile Application to Read Research Articles on the Go

 ### Summary
 The availability of biomedical literature has increased in the last decade, PubMed holds about